PlanetNLP

-The first question to ask, assuming you're interested in training, is why do you want to take an NLP training?
+The first question to ask, assuming you're interested in training, is why do you want to take a training?

 Generally NLP Seminars can be split into 3 types: